 Leveraging Brand Vulnerability Assessment to Reduce Your Risk of a Cyber Attack

 Having a strong online presence is a requirement of doing business these days.
 Unfortunately, that requirement makes you a target of threat actors.
 The bigger the brand and more expansive the digital presence — the bigger the target.
 Skilled “attackers” spend 80% of their time doing recon — searching for vulnerabilities and weaknesses in your site which may allow them access to exploit your Brand.
 Do you know how you look to attackers?
 Do you know the extent of your digital exposures and where your risk is greatest?
-You could…if you undergo a Brand Vulnerability Assessment.
-As one of the new services available through the zvelo Cybersecurity Professional Services offering, we wanted to share some information about Brand Vulnerability Assessment including what it is and why it’s used, how zvelo’s Cyber Threat Team approaches the assessment, and an example showing what you might uncover with a BVA.
+You could…if you underwent a Brand Vulnerability Assessment.
+This post shares some basic information about Brand Vulnerability Assessment including what it is and why it’s used, how zvelo’s Cyber Threat Team approaches the assessment, and an example showing what you might uncover with a BVA.

 What is a Brand Vulnerability Assessment and Why is it Used?